Chai's conjecture for semiabelian Jacobians: Chai's conjecture for Jacobians

 As before, we let $\Og_K$ be a complete discrete valuation ring with field of fractions $K$ and algebraically closed residue field $k.$ Let $C$ be a proper reduced curve over $K$ such that $G:=\Pic^0_{C/K}$ is a semiabelian variety with toric part $T$ and Abelian part $E.$ Choose a finite separable extension $L$ of $K$ such that $G$ has semiabelian reduction over the integral closure $\Og_L$ of $\Og_K$ in $L.$ Let $\mathscr{T},$ $\mathscr{N},$ and $\widetilde{\mathscr{N}}$ be the Néron lft-models of $T,$ $G,$ and $E,$ respectively, and let $ \mathscr{T}_L,$ $\mathscr{N}_L,$ and $\widetilde{\mathscr{N}}_L$ be the Néron lft-models of the base changes to $L.$ Following Chai \cite{Chai}, we define the \it base change conductor \rm of $G$ as

 and make analogous definitions for $T$ and $E.$ The base change conductor does not depend upon the choice of $L.$ We have the following \begin{theorem} \rm (Chai's conjecture for Jacobians) \it If $G=\Pic^0_{C/K},$ $T,$ and $E$ are as above, then \end{theorem} The proof will occupy the remainder of this section.
-Let $L$ be a finite separable extension or $K$ such that $\Pic^0_{C/K}$ has semiabelian reduction over $\Og_L$ and such that the torus $T$ splits over $L.$ We begin with the following \begin{proposition} Let $D$ be a proper reduced seminormal curve over $K.$ Then $D$ admits a strong model pair $\psi\colon \mathscr{\widetilde{D}} \to \mathscr{D}$ such that $\mathscr{D}$ is semi-factorial. \end{proposition} \begin{proof} This follows as in the proof of \cite{Ov}, Theorem 4.3 (the condition in \it loc. cit. \rm that $C$ be integral is not necessary). \end{proof}\\ By construction, we have a co-cartesian diagram
+Recall that $L$ is a finite separable extension of $K$ such that $\Pic^0_{C/K}$ has semiabelian reduction over $\Og_L;$ in particular, the torus $T$ splits over $L.$ We begin with the following \begin{proposition} Let $D$ be a proper reduced seminormal curve over $K.$ Then $D$ admits a strong model pair $\psi\colon \widetilde{\mathscr{D}} \to \mathscr{D}$ such that $\mathscr{D}$ is semi-factorial. \end{proposition} \begin{proof} The semi-factorial model $\mathscr{D}$ of $D$ constructed in \cite[Theorem 4.3]{Ov} is naturally endowed with a morphism $\psi\colon \widetilde{\mathscr{D}} \to \mathscr{D},$ which is a strong model pair by construction. \end{proof}\\ In particular, Proposition \ref{modpairexprop} provides a co-cartesian diagram

 where $\mathcal{A}$ and $\mathcal{B}$ are finite products of regular finite flat extensions of $\Og_K.$ We denote their generic fibres by $A$ and $B,$ respectively.
 In particular, we have an exact sequence of coherent $\Og_{\mathscr{D}}$-modules Taking cohomology, we obtain an exact sequence